 When going to take a shower, the soap becomes more difficult to rinse out of your hair.
 Similarly, trying to just rinse away the syrup on your breakfast plate simply won't work—at least, not without wasting water and time.
-Speaking of time, your clothes might just need some extra as well since the washer isn't filling quite like it used to.
+Speaking of time, your washer might take longer than usual as well since it isn't filling quite like it used to.

-If you find that the low pressure is only occurring in one fixture, that may actually be cause for some celebration.
+If you find that the low pressure is only occurring in one fixture, that may actually be cause for celebration.
 In faucets, this is usually an indication of a clogged aerator.
 Simply unscrew the nozzle and look for any signs of build up.

 Even if that does appear to be the case, be sure to turn on the faucet with the aerator removed to ensure that you have found the problem.
 If the pressure still appears to be low, it may instead be a clogged pipe.

 Showerheads may have a similar issue with a clogged nozzle.
 This can also be cleaned out with the same vinegar-water solution.
 If that does not clear up the problem, however, a new showerhead may be in order.

 A leaking pipe can be the cause of low water pressure.
-To determine if this may be your culprit, shut off the water taps both inside and outside your home and record the meter.
+To determine if this is your culprit, shut off the water taps both inside and outside your home and record the meter.
 Keep these off for a few hours, then check the meter once more.

 Pressure Is Sometimes Out of Our Hands

-Even still, it is possible that your city may just be delivering water at a low pressure, which would be considered 40 psi or lower.
+Even still, it is possible that your city may just be delivering water at low pressure (40 psi or lower).
 It might also be noted that slightly more energy is required to move uphill, so where you are located and even your location in the building can play a small part in the water pressure.